 In the past, following periods of volatility in the market price of a company's securities, securities class action litigation has often been brought against that company.
-Shareholder activism, which could take many forms or arise in a variety of situations, has been increasing in the BDC space recently.
-While we are currently not subject to any securities litigation or shareholder activism, due to the potential volatility of our stock price and for a variety of other reasons, we may in the future become the target of securities litigation or shareholder activism.
-Securities litigation and shareholder activism, including potential proxy contests, could result in substantial costs and divert the attention of our management and board of directors and resources from our business.
-Additionally, such securities litigation and shareholder activism could give rise to perceived uncertainties as to our future, adversely affect our relationships with service providers and make it more difficult to attract and retain qualified personnel.
-Also, we may be required to incur significant legal fees and other expenses related to any securities litigation or activist shareholder matters.
-Further, our stock price could be subject to significant fluctuation or otherwise be adversely affected by the events, risks and uncertainties of any securities litigation or shareholder activism.
+Stockholder activism, which could take many forms or arise in a variety of situations, has been increasing in the BDC space recently.
+While we are currently not subject to any securities litigation or stockholder activism.
+Securities litigation and stockholder activism, necurities litigation and stockholder activism.
+Securities litigation and stockholder activism, necurities litigation and stockholder activism, necurities litigation and stockholder activism of un management and board of directors and resources from our business.
+Additionally, such securities litigation and stockholder activism could give rise to perceived uncertainties as to our future, adversely affect our relationships with service providers and make it more difficult to attract and retain qualified personnel.
+Also, we may be required to incur significant legal fees and other expenses related to any securities litigation or stockholder activism.